SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 -->

 ## Modeling Phage-Bacteria Interactions Across the Human Virome
 We used Neo4J graph database software to construct a network of predicted interactions between bacteria and bacteriophages.
-Results from a variety of complementary interaction prediction approaches were layered into a single network **(Figure 1)**. *In vitro*, experimentally validated interactive relationships were taken from the existing literature.
+Results from a variety of complementary interaction prediction approaches were layered into a single network. *In vitro*, experimentally validated interactive relationships were taken from the existing literature.
 Clustered Regularly Inter-spaced Short Palindromic Repeats (CRISPRs) are a sort of bacterial adaptive immune system that serves as a genomic record of phage infections by preserving genomic content from the infectious phage genome.
 These records were used to predict infectious relationships between bacteria and phages.
 Infectious relationships were also predicted by identifying expected protein-protein interactions and known interacting protein domains between phages and their bacterial hosts.
 We finally used nucleotide blast to identify genomic similarity between bacteriophage genomes and sections of bacterial genomes.
 Such a match is a good predictor of an interaction between the phage and it's bacterial host.

-We validated our predictive graph model by quantifying the sensitivity and specificity using a manually curated dataset of experimentally validated positive and negative interactions.
-Experimental results were extracted from manuscripts published between 1992 and 2015 **(Figure \ref{BenchmarkHeat})** [@Jensen:1998vh;@Malki:2015tm;@Schwarzer:2012ez;@Kim:2012dh;@Matsuzaki:1992gw;@Edwards:2015iz].
-This allowed us to both evaluate the utility of the model, as well as determine the optimal decision thresholds to use for predictions.

-The resulting model had an AUC of 0.651, an optimal sensitivity of 0.872, and an associated optimal specificity of 0.517 **(Figure \ref{roccurve})**.
-We are therefore able to effectively avoid false positive interactions, while at the same time detecting the minimum amount of interactions within the system.
+We began by working in a controled data environment in which the interactions and lack of interactions had been experimentally validated.
+This dataset was extracted from manuscripts published between 1992 and 2015 [@Jensen:1998vh;@Malki:2015tm;@Schwarzer:2012ez;@Kim:2012dh;@Matsuzaki:1992gw;@Edwards:2015iz].
+It is important to note the strength of our approach in that we used data of confirmed non-interactions as well as confirmed interactions.
+Previous approached have claimed to perform tests of sensitivity and specificity, but assumed a lack of empirical evidence denoted a lack of interactions, which we know to be untrue.
+Our approach circumvents this problematic assumption.

+We used four predictive score categories of the controlled dataset with a tuned random forest model to classify each sample as an interaction or lack of interaction.
+The model was validated using repeated k-fold cross validation with k = 5 and ten repetitions.
+The model was optimized using the receiver operating characteristic (ROC) algorithm for the higher area under the curve (AUC) as implemented in R {caret}.
+The resulting model exhibited an AUC of 0.853, a sensitivity of 0.851, and a specificity of 0.774 **(Figure \ref{RocCurve})**.
+These parameters describe only the interactions that were scored.
+Those that did not have scores were classified as having no interaction prior to predictive modeling.

 <!--
-- Update ROC curve to include species and genus level IDs.
-- Update ROC to include predictive power of each individual method -->
+I need to add the proportion of interactions and no interactions that failed to acheive any score.
+I dunno, maybe include the other models that I tried, including SVM and NNs.
+Also important to add CRISPR information to the database.
+-->

 ## Interactive Dynamics Are Associated with Anatomical Sites